Truckers and carriers alike are seeing the value in a TMS. But they may still not be aware of the need for an

 What are the costs of NOT having an intelligent TMS?

 Below are some of the most crucial ways carriers fall behind when operating without an intelligent TMS.

 20-35% of truck miles in the US are driven empty.
 While trucks are still moving and deliveries are being made, the situation could be better.
-Companies can be more efficient and put the bite on deadhead trucking.
+Companies can be more efficient and cut deadhead trucking.
 And customers and employees can always be happier.

 Ever changing business scenarios are adding pressure on planners, owners, and stakeholders.
 When unaware of the constraints and changes, planners must react rather than plan ahead.
 These challenges create a big hole in net profits.

 Visibility is the biggest gap in logistics.

 Imagine a carrier has a trip going from Dallas to Tennessee.
 If they’re unaware of the precise ETA, fuel info, driver ELD information, and payment schedule, the carrier cannot plan the next trip from Tennessee and onwards.
 However, with an intelligent TMS, that same carrier can plan multiple trips also while increasing asset usage as well as improving service.
 An intelligent TMS makes shipment visibility a breeze.

 Factors limiting efficiency include: